 download.filefunction.
 If each band is being downloaded individually from AWS, this function will create a folder (instead of a zip file) for each tile, grouping the bands.

+If you find a bug, please file an issue with steps to reproduce it on Github.
+Please use the same for any feature requests, enhancements or suggestions.
 Cheers to open data 😊 Update: The package —rLandsat — has been accepted by CRAN, the central repository of R which stores up-to-date versions of code and documentation.
 Check it out here.
 Want to work and contribute to open source data projects?
 Our Data Science Team is hiring interns to work with them on some of the super cool projects like rLandsat.
 Interested?
 Learn more and apply here.

 How to install rLandsat